snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 ![Closet](../assets/img/frontcloset04.jpg){: .mx-auto.d-block :}

 **Bulk food storage** was essential during the pandemic when the grocery options were buy (1) a restaurant-supply quantity or (2) nothing.
-These days, we're using the bins for storing and organizing all sorts of dried goods, and they're great! for storing and organizing dry goods of all varieties!*
+These days, we're using the bins for storing and organizing all sorts of dried goods, and they're great!
+I cut some [transparencies](https://www.amazon.com/dp/B091BVB3GF) to make pockets (and cover the ugly "don't fall in" warning labels), then slid labels in.

 ![Closet](../assets/img/frontcloset03.jpg){: .mx-auto.d-block :}